XinYing0905/SuperIdol5/TaskAnalysis.md

 ---

 ## Comparison of User Interactions in Task 1
-### ✅ Similarities
-All three users shared similar goals in Task 1, as they were trying to understand their rights or obligations related to legal or official matters.
-They all attempted to obtain information using digital platforms such as web searches, translation tools, or online help services.
-However, each of them encountered barriers when trying to comprehend the formal or legal content, which often contained complex or unfamiliar language.
-This difficulty caused confusion, uncertainty, and frustration during their search process.
-Additionally, all users expressed concerns about their privacy and feared exposure, whether due to embarrassment, potential job risks, or the requirement to enter personal data.

----

-### 🔍 Differences

 | **Aspect**                    | **Joan(High School Student)**                                                                 | ** Rahim Uddin(Migrant Construction Worker)**                                               | **Emma(Office Worker)**                                                          |
 |------------------------------|------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------|-----------------------------------------------------------------------------|